perforb/personal-page/content/_index.markdown

 # ABOUT ME

-I'm a software engineer specializing in server side such as web applications, database engineering, and infrastructure engineering.
+I'm a software engineer specializing in server side such as web applications, as well as providing database engineering and infrastructure engineering.

 I’m fluent in Java and Japanese.
 I’ve also written a good amount of JavaScript, Python, and SQL.
 I learn quickly, care about detail, and like computer science.